aandrew-me/encnotes/README.md

 ## Encrypted cloud synced Notes.

-This is the frontent of EncNotes.
+EncNotes is a responsive web app for storing encrypted notes in the cloud.
 All Notes are Encrypted on the client side and sent to the server.

 Used Technologies
 - React